Geoffrey Milne Bursary

 The Association will award two Geoffrey Milne Bursaries for each annual ADSA Conference.

 Nominations for the Geoffrey Milne Bursary are assessed by a panel of three, including the current ADSA Postgraduate Representative, a member of the current ADSA Executive, and the current Convenor of the ADSA Conference.
-In 2013, the panel will consist of Chris Hay (ADSA Postgraduate Representative), Bree Hadley (ADSA President), and Maggie Ivanova (Conference Convenor).
+In 2014, the panel will consist of Michael Smalley (ADSA Postgraduate Representative), Bree Hadley (ADSA President), and Megan Evans (Conference Convenor).

 Nominations using the form, or queries should be sent to